scala/scala3/docs/docs/usage/scala3doc/staticSite.md

 # {{ page.title}}

 Scala3doc is able to generate static sites, known from [Jekyll](http://jekyllrb.com/) or [Docusaurus](https://docusaurus.io/).
-Having a combined tool allows to provide interaction between static documentation and API thus allowing the two to blend naturally.
+Having a combined tool allows to provide interaction between static documentation and API, thus allowing the two to blend naturally.

 Creating a site is just as simple as in Jekyll.
-The site root contains the layout of the site and all files placed here will be either considered static, or processed for template expansion.
+The site root contains the layout of the site and all files placed there will be either considered static, or processed for template expansion.

 The files that are considered for template expansion must end in `*.{html,md}`